Craven Surname Meaning, History & Origin

 - T.T.
 Craven was a 19th century US naval officer who rose to prominence during the Civil War.

 - Danie Craven was the formidable head of South African rugby, as coach and administrator, from the 1950’s to the 1990’s.

-Select Craven Numbers
+Craven Numbers Today

 - 9,000 in the UK (most numerous in Yorkshire)

 - 6,000 in America (most numerous in Pennsylvania)

 - 4,000 elsewhere (most numerous in Australia).

 Craven and Like Surnames

 Many surnames have come from Lancashire.
 These are some of the noteworthy surnames that you can check out.